TYLPHE/hb-capstone/README.md

 ### 6/2
 - Adding video to game details.
-Found `ract-player`
+Found `react-player`
+- Tried a couple of players. `react-player` was the best

+### 6/3 & 6/4
+Did not work on project.
+The assigned weekend homework was a lot.

+### 6/5
+- Simplifying approach to game-details for now until I feel more comfortable with data structures for interviews.